 Roberta Tovey, Ph.D., is a writer, editor, and teacher and MoodNetwork’s director of communications.
 Roberta has written, edited, and worked on website content and design for a variety of organizations and publications and is a former college professor of literature and journalism.
 She believes that giving people with mood disorders a voice can lead to a better understanding of—and more effective treatments for—these illnesses.

-Nicha Puvanich, M.S., is a programmer analyst in the Massachusetts General Hospital Bipolar Clinic and Research Program for MoodNetwork.
+Nicha Puvanich, M.S., is a senior software engineer in the Massachusetts General Hospital Bipolar Clinic and Research Program for MoodNetwork.
 Nicha is very interested in developing technological advancements to improve an individual’s experience with using internet-based tools.
 Nicha believes that building a web service platform is essential for both doctors and patients to communicate and improve the lives of the patients with mood disorders.

 Kailin Chang, M.S., is a software developer in the Bipolar Clinic and Research Program at Massachusetts General Hospital.
 He would like to contribute his abilities to help people with mood disorders.
 Kai believes that building a web platform is imperative in both research and software development in order to help improve the lives of these individuals.